Spectral order for contact manifolds with convex boundary: Open questions

 \begin{qn} If a contact $3$-manifold $(N,\xi)$ with convex boundary satisfies $\AT(M,\xi_{M}) \le k$ for every closed contact $3$-manifold $(M,\xi_{M})$ in which $(N,\xi)$ embeds, do we have $\AT(N,\xi)\le k$? \end{qn}

 An affirmative answer to Question~\ref{qn:1} would imply that the inequality $\AT(N,\xi|_{N}) \le \AT(M,\xi)$ is sharp and cannot be improved without giving extra conditions even when~$M$ is assumed to be closed.
-We can ask the following question regarding the algebraic torsion of planar torsion domains.
+We can ask the following question regarding the spectral order of planar torsion domains.

-\begin{qn} Is there a way to prove that the $\AT$ of a Giroux torsion domain is at most~$1$, instead of~$2$? \end{qn}
+\begin{qn} Is there a way to prove that the order of a Giroux torsion domain is at most~$1$, instead of~$2$? \end{qn}

-The upper bound to the algebraic torsion of a Giroux torsion domain is predicted to be $1$ by \cite[Question~6.3]{key-14}, since a Giroux torsion domain is a planar torsion domain of order $1$.
+The upper bound to the spectral order of a Giroux torsion domain is predicted to be $1$ by \cite[Question~6.3]{key-14}, since a Giroux torsion domain is a planar torsion domain of order $1$.
 However, our computation only allows us to prove that it is at most $2$.
 If the above question has an affirmative answer, then we must be able to prove it via explicit computation by starting from a complete system of arcs, and then duplicating the arcs, one by one.
 The problem is that the resulting diagram is too large for practical computation by hand.

 Finally, probably the most interesting question in this area is whether the converse of Theorem~\ref{thm:OT} holds, analogously to \cite[Question~6.1]{key-14}.

 \begin{qn} If $\AT(M,\xi) = 0$, then does this imply that $\xi$ is overtwisted? \end{qn}